Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Preliminaries

-The purpose of this work is to create a misprediction risk analysis framework which can effectively identify the mispredictions from a multiclass output.
-The primary goal of this work is to utilize a classifier model \(M\) to detect and classify H\&E-stained histopathological breast tissue images into multiclass categories such as: Normal, Pathological Benign, Usual Ductal Hyperplasia, Flat Epithelial Atypia, Atypical Ductal Hyperplasia, Ductal Carcinoma In Situ, and Invasive Carcinoma further grouped into three broader categories: Benign, Atypical, and Malignant.
+The purpose of this work is to create a misprediction risk analysis framework which can effectively identify the mispredictions from a breast cancer subtype prediction output.
+The primary goal of this work is to utilize a predictor model \(M\) to detect and predict H\&E-stained histopathological breast tissue images into multiclass categories such as: Normal, Pathological Benign, Usual Ductal Hyperplasia, Flat Epithelial Atypia, Atypical Ductal Hyperplasia, Ductal Carcinoma In Situ, and Invasive Carcinoma further grouped into three broader categories: Benign, Atypical, and Malignant.
 The dataset \(D\) consists of labeled training instances (\(D_s\)), labeled validation instances (\(D_v\)), and unlabeled target instances (\(D_t\)).
-The focus of misprediction risk analysis is on evaluating the potential misclassifications of unlabeled target instances (\(D_t\)) across various cancer subtypes.
+The focus of misprediction risk analysis is on evaluating the potential mispredictions of unlabeled target instances (\(D_t\)) across various cancer subtypes.
 This analysis involves ranking mispredicted pairs \((x_i^t, y_i^t)\) before correctly predicted pairs, where \(x_i^t\) represents the image and \(y_i^t\) is its associated label.
 The classifier \(M\) is informed about mispredictions through a risk ranking list.
 Evaluation metrics such as the Receiver Operating Characteristic (ROC) and the Area Under the ROC Curve (AUROC) are utilized, with the ultimate goal of maximizing the ROC metric by considering True Positive (\(TP\)), True Negative (\(TN\)), False Positive (\(FP\)), and False Negative (\(FN\)) metrics.
-This comprehensive approach aims to enhance the understanding of misprediction risks and improve the overall performance of the classification model.
+This comprehensive approach aims to enhance the understanding of misprediction risks and improve the overall performance of the prediction model.